moby/moby/docs/sources/reference/commandline/cli.md

 ## cp

-Copy files/folders from a container's filesystem to the host path.
+Copy files/folders from a container's filesystem to the path.
+Use '-' to write the data as a tar file to STDOUT.
 Paths are relative to the root of the filesystem.

-    Usage: docker cp CONTAINER:PATH HOSTPATH
+    Usage: docker cp CONTAINER:PATH HOSTPATH|-

-    Copy files/folders from the PATH to the HOSTPATH
+    Copy files/folders from the PATH to the HOSTPATH.
+Use '-' to write the data as a tar file to STDOUT.

 ## create